Book 2 - Part 4: Binding Evil - Chapter One

 “Last I checked.
 Why?
 Oh wait, I remember.
 You wanted to go to Sallie’s Emporium this afternoon.”

 “Yeah!
-That really cool writer, Edward Carter is there, autographing his new book.
+That cool writer, Edward Carter is there, autographing his new book.
 You did remember to bring my copy of his book with us, didn’t you?”

 “Yes.
 It’s on the back seat.”